-More than ever we see students greatly impacted by trauma … Gain the essential tips, tools and strategies you need in order to make a marked difference in the lives of grades PreK-12 affected by trauma – whether you are working at school or online
+More than ever we see students greatly impacted by trauma, especially with the COVID-19 pandemic … Gain the essential tips, tools and strategies you need in order to make a marked difference in the lives of grades PreK-12 students affected by trauma

-- Learn to Identify the Signs, Symptoms and Types of Trauma
+- Learn to Identify the Signs, Symptoms and Behaviors Associated with Trauma

-Examine trauma symptoms and associated behaviors in order to recognize when and how best to provide appropriate interventions … Decrease stress and increase student engagement and learning
+Examine trauma symptoms and associated behaviors in order to recognize when and how best to provide appropriate interventions … Decrease stress and increase student belonging, engagement, and learning

 - Build Your Toolkit of Trauma-Sensitive Interventions and Approaches